For honest and ethical appraisals, trust Mindi Kitten Appraisals

 Mindi Kitten Appraisals provides honest and ethical appraisals for Lubbock County

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be assured we are doing everything we can to objectively determine the home or property value.
+We follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.

 Got a Question?